 At our recent #LSS2016 conference, Greg Sterling shared that 60% of polled adults have started using voice search just in the last 12 months, according to Local Search Association research.
 Consumers expect answers instantly, wherever and whenever they have a need.
 Most importantly, when they’re seeking information, the answers better be accurate, or user experience will suffer.

 Open Platform and Clean Structured Data Are Critical as Technology Advances

-With the major tech players all vying for dominance in the personal assistant space, it’s up to local marketers to ensure their location data is clean and available across platforms and networks.
+The major tech players are all vying for dominance in the personal assistant space.
+However, it’s up to local marketers to ensure their location data is clean and available across platforms and networks.

 It’s up to local search marketers, to ensure that their data is clean and optimized for whatever platform may display it across the local search ecosystem.